emard/upbox/README.md

 # Changes

-Changed mount legs positions both near panel instead on the sides.
+Changed mount legs positions to be placed near panel.
+Mounting screw positions look to me more "symmetric", but that's perhaps only a question of taste.

 From given PCB size it calculates size of box enclosure and lets mounting feet be centered.